Woody Shaw: Contemporary and Muse (early-to-mid 1970s)

 In 1970, Shaw recorded his first album as a leader, Blackstone Legacy, for Contemporary Records.
-Blackstone Legacy featured Bennie Maupin, Ron Carter, George Cables, Gary Bartz, Clint Houston, and Lenny White.
+It featured Bennie Maupin, Ron Carter, George Cables, Gary Bartz, Clint Houston, and Lenny White.
 This was followed by a second release under Shaw's name, entitled Song of Songs.
 During this time, Shaw moved to San Francisco to explore new opportunities and became closely associated with musicians on the West Coast such as Bobby Hutcherson, Eddie Moore, Eddie Marshall, and Henry Franklin.

-In 1974, Shaw returned from California to New York, beginning an association with Muse Records, recording the albums – The Moontrane, Love Dance, Little Red's Fantasy and Iron Men, with musicians from the mid-western creative black arts scene such as Anthony Braxton, Arthur Blythe and Muhal Richard Abrams.
+In 1974, Shaw returned from California to New York, beginning an association with Muse Records, recording the albums The Moontrane, Love Dance, Little Red's Fantasy, and Iron Men, with musicians from the mid-western creative black arts scene such as Anthony Braxton, Arthur Blythe, and Muhal Richard Abrams.